[Editor’s Note: Yogi Amandeep teaches yoga informed by a wide variety of yogic traditions. He is not a KRI-Certified Kundalini Yoga teacher.]

 Amandeep Singh: The first sound I heard was Mul Mantra when I was born.
 The Mul Mantra was recited to my ears by my grandmother.
 The hospital at which I was born was within walking distance from the Golden Temple.

-In that way, Kundalini Yoga started from birth.
+In that way, Naad Yoga (the yoga of sound) started from birth.
 As I grew up, I had the privilege and blessings to meet many Great Dharma Masters, sages, and teachers who had renounced the world and were walking a path of Dharma.
 Also, I studied with lineage holders who transmit the wisdom of Dharma, through heart to heart transmission.
 In Gurmukhi, this transmission is called “Sina ba sina”.
 Having grown up in this environment, I also wanted to renounce the world and dedicate my life to Dharma.

 Having received the teachings from these Masters, I used to meditate for days in my private meditation cell which I built in my own home.